Channel Cycle Time: A New Measure of Short-term Fairness: Conclusion

 \section{Conclusion}

 Short-term fairness plays a crucial role in real-time applications.
 Conventional methods primarily focused on successful transmissions and employed a set of values or distributions to assess short-term fairness.
-To overcome these limitations, this paper introduced a new metric, called channel cycle time, which effectively captures the transient behavior of a MAC protocol.
-We derived the channel cycle time for two classical MAC protocols, slotted ALOHA and CSMA/CA, and validated the efficacy of our approach.
+In this paper, we introduced and thoroughly explored the concept of channel cycle time (CCT) as a metric for measuring short-term fairness in multiple-access networks.
+This metric, which characterizes the average duration between two successful transmissions of a user, during which all other users have successfully accessed the channel at least once, offers a fresh perspective on evaluating the transient behavior of MAC protocols.
+Moreover, CCT's emphasis on users' delay provides a more comprehensive view of short-term fairness, aligning with the evolving needs of modern networks.

-Moving forward, channel cycle time can serve as a new and guiding principle in the design of MAC protocols.
-By strategically optimizing the channel cycle time during the design process, we can create new MAC protocols that significantly enhance short-term fairness.
+The demonstrated effectiveness of CCT through the comparison of two classical MAC protocols, slotted Aloha and CSMA/CA, underscores its practical utility.
+The analytical derivation of closed-form CCT values reveals that CSMA/CA outperforms slotted Aloha in terms of short-term fairness, validating the metric's discriminatory power.
+Beyond its role as a metric, CCT can be used as a guiding principle in MAC protocol design.
+By strategically optimizing CCT during the development process, we devised MAC protocols for a two-user heterogeneous network that excel in short-term fairness.

 \appendices